 Night fishing for tench, or any other species, can be an extremely rewarding and fulfilling fishing experience.
 You really connect to your inner self and to nature when you are totally exposed out there in the darkness.

-The night sky, the moon, or dark clouds the horizon are sights that most people are missing, and perhaps never get to see in their lifetime.
+The night sky, the moon, or dark clouds on the horizon are sights that most people are missing, and perhaps never get to see in their lifetime.
 Night fishing gives you that opportunity, and it’s certainly something you will want to see.

 Additionally, the tench is a fish that has a certain mysticism to it; its dark, green body, those fierce red eyes, the raw power when hooked up, all that makes the tench a really mythical and mystical creature to catch.
 A nighttime environment adds to its mystery and brings it forth even more.